Note: References and Useful threads/posts below provide a lot of info not in the docs

 Extensions

-Counterfeit Monkey’s Extensions: beyond the many unique extensions, many other extensions included here are modified from their original versions.
+- Counterfeit Monkey’s Extensions: many unique extensions, many others modified from their originals

 Separate from the Authoring > Inform 7 category here, there is a Technical Development > Inform Extensions category chiefly discussing issues with existing published extensions